Molajo/IoC/README.md

 - **$cloneService** - clone the container registry entry for a specified service, returning the cloned instance;
 - **$removeService** - remove the container registry entry specified;

-When the IoC Container creates a DI Handler instance, it injects it with all four closures before injecting the handler into the DI Adapter.
+When the IoC Container creates a Service Provider instance, it injects it with all four closures before injecting the handler into the DI Adapter.
 The handler can use those class properties to interact with the IoCC.
 In this example, the handler requests the dependent Application Service.